Arturia-Pendragon-Iris/HiPaS_AV_Segmentation/README.md

 Our manuscript has been accepted by Nature Communication and is now in publication.
 Congratulation!!!!!
 We will update any information timely.

+If you have any questions about the code, paper, or datasets, please email yuetan.chu@kaust.edu.sa.

 ## Installation
 ```
 conda create -n HiPaS python=3.8